wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = Why is my feed blank? =

+First, it could mean you have an invalid value set for the "limit" in the shortcode or the "number of wall posts to get" in the widget.
+Please make sure you have a valid number greater than zero with no spaces in front or after the number.

-The JSL3 Facebook Wall Feed filters out status messages (stuff like "person1 is now friends with person2").
+Second, the JSL3 Facebook Wall Feed filters out status messages (stuff like "person1 is now friends with person2").
 If your wall feed contains many status messages, facebook might not be sending any actual wall posts in your feed.
 Checking the "Thorougness" option in the settings page of the plugin, will force the JSL3 Facebook Wall Feed to continue contacting Facebook until actual wall posts are found.
 NOTE: This will slow down the feed.

 == Screenshots ==